John Stewart, Duke of Albany: Later years

+Francis I ordered his goldsmith Pierre Mangot to make Albany a new gold collar for his Order of Saint Michael, to recoup his losses and expenses on the road to Pavia.
 In June 1527 a servant of the Duke of Albany, William Stewart, went to Scotland with gifts of horses and swords for the young James V. He hired a team of masons to amend and repair the fortification at Dunbar Castle.

 Albany went to Rome as a diplomat working for France and Scotland.
 The Spanish ambassador Miçer Mai mentions meeting him at the Papal Palace and then holding negotiations at the Imperial Embassy in August 1531.
-Albany was delegated to negotiate with Pope Clement VII for a marriage between James V and Catherine de'Medici, the young Duchess of Urbino in 1530.
+Albany was delegated to negotiate with Pope Clement VII for a marriage between James V and Catherine de' Medici, the young Duchess of Urbino in 1530.
 This was perhaps a diplomatic manoeuvre to force Francis I of France to honour a clause in the 1517 Treaty of Rouen which promised the Scottish King a royal French bride.
 In May 1531, Albany was instructed that this marriage was off, and it was planned that James V would be engaged to Christina of Denmark.

 Francis I of France met John Stewart at Riom in the Auvergne on 10 July 1533.
 They received Thomas Howard, 3rd Duke of Norfolk.
 Sir Anthony Browne, Keeper of the Jewels of Henry VIII of England, described the reception of the French king at nearby towns organised by Albany in his letter to Thomas Cromwell.
 Charles, Duke of Vendôme also attended the meeting at Riom.
 In June, Francis had written to James V of Scotland from Lyon that he would offer him a bride from a noble French family, "as if she were his proper daughter."
 Two years later, James V of Scotland commissioned Albany to contract his marriage to Charles of Vendôme's daughter, Mary of Bourbon.
-James V subsequently travelled to France to meet Mary of Bourbon, but married the Princess Madeleine of Valois instead.
+James V subsequently travelled to France to meet Mary of Bourbon but married the Princess Madeleine of Valois instead.

 Albany and the Duchess of Vendôme were at Cambrai on 16 August 1535 with the Queen of France and met the Queen of Hungary.
 The daughters of the Francis I were there too.
-In 1533, Catherine, one of his closest surviving relatives, who held him as an uncle and sort of guardian, came from Italy to marry Henry, Duke of Orleans, second son of king Francis I. In 1536, young Henry became Dauphin of France and Catherine was destined to become queen.
+In 1533, Catherine, one of his closest surviving relatives, who held him as an uncle and sort of guardian, came from Italy to marry Henry, Duke of Orleans, second son of King Francis I. In 1536, young Henry became Dauphin of France and Catherine was destined to become queen.

+Death

 Albany died at Mirefleur Castle in the Auvergne on 2 June 1536.

-John's French wife, Duchess Anne had died at Saint-Saturnin in June 1524.
-This was soon after their only daughter, Anne Stewart (Anne de Stuart d'Auvergne) had died in her teens and without any children of her own.
+Albany's wife, Duchess Anne had died at Saint-Saturnin in June 1524.
 Duchess Anne left her inheritance in Auvergne to her infant niece, Catherine de' Medici (b.
-1519), daughter of John's first cousin and Anne's younger sister the late Madeleine of Auvergne, and Lorenzo, Duke of Urbino.
-Catherine, or rather her guardians in France, thus received the county of Auvergne.
+1519), daughter of John's first cousin and Anne's younger sister, the late Madeleine of Auvergne, and Lorenzo, Duke of Urbino.
+Catherine, or rather her guardians in France, thus received the County of Auvergne.